unpaper/unpaper/doc/unpaper.md

 Each processing step can be disabled individually by a corresponding `--no-xxx` option (where `xxx` stands for the feature to disable, e.g. `--no-grayfilter`, `--no-mask-scan` etc.).
-If such an option is followed by a *sheet* number, or a comma-seperated list of multiple *sheet* numbers, the filter gets disabled only for those *sheets* specified.
+If such an option is followed by a *sheet* number, or a comma-separated list of multiple *sheet* numbers, the filter gets disabled only for those *sheets* specified.
 Otherwise (if no *sheet* number follows), the filter is disabled for all *sheets*.
 Instead of specifying individual *sheet*